oddjob79/musement_sitemap/docs/files/app/FilterManipulateData.php.txt

     return $url;
   }

+  /**
+  * Takes a given URL and checks to see if the path matches the string 'www.musement.com', with the given locale.
+Returns a 1 if true, or a 0 if false.
+  * @param string $url - the url to be checked
+  * @param string $locale - the locale to be checked
+  * @return int $include - really a boolean, 1 or 0, depending on whether the url is designated as 'valid'.
+  */
   public function checkURLPath($url, $locale) {
     // $include flag - set whether we include the link in the sitemap
     $include = 1;